Doing More with Less – 5 Challenges of Data Consolidation

 4.)
 Realizing and planning for the impact of the consolidation on the people within the two organizations and communicating and socializing the coming changes will help prepare everyone across the organization for adjustments and differences in processes, leadership, the organizational hierarchy, and the way the business operates.

 5.)
-Identifying your data, security, and networking needs and researching the best way to consolidate them will ensure that you not only maintain your mission and IT integrity, but that you also align your consolidation efforts with the latest government mandates and requirements.
+Identifying your data, security, and networking needs and researching the best way to consolidate them will ensure that you not only maintain your mission and IT integrity, but that you also align your data consolidation efforts with the latest government mandates and requirements.

 In Part II of this series, we’ll explore more detailed recommendations on how to avoid and overcome the challenges discussed here, as well as some considerations to help prepare for and achieve a successful consolidation effort.
 Be sure to follow us on Twitter @NetCentricsCorp to hear about the next installment in this series on consolidation.